onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     PNF information/response.
 The text files must be written in the main playbook home directory, in JSON format.
 The JSON file must be created for the VNF or PNF with the name '<VNF or PNF name>_results.txt'.
-All playbook output results, for all VNF or PNF VMs, to be provided as a response to the request, must be written to this response file.
+All playbook output results, for all VNF VMS or PNF Server/Blades, to be provided as a response to the request, must be written to this response file.

 .. req::
     :id: R-51442